syd-asif/hangman-python-sqlite3/README.md

-# hangman-python-sqlite3
+# Hangman for Python with sqlite3

+Classic Hangman for Python CLI.
-Hangman uses a default database, to which the player can add new topics and words through the command line.
+Play with default database or add new topics and words and make it your own!